open-prophetdb/biomedgps/README.md

 5. Run the following command to upload the data

     Assume all data files are in `/data` folder.
+You need to ensure that the data directory is mounted to the docker container.

     ```bash
     # Upload entity data